Michigan Hotel Offers Free Rooms To Women Coming To State For An Abortion

 Speaking to The Detroit Free Press, O’Brien said that she’s simply doing what she can to prevent the tide of rolling back women’s reproductive rights.

-O’Briend promised to donate 25 percent of her revenue that is a direct result of her policy into a special fund to help pay for women’s abortions.
+O’Brien promised to donate 25 percent of the revenue that is a direct result of the policy into a special fund to help pay for women’s abortions.
 As of this writing, that’s about $400, she said.

 She also says she’s dealt with a couple of people who are less than enthusiastic about her offer.
 She said that one person called her a baby killer, while another said that they didn’t actually read her post because they don’t use Facebook, but that they had just “heard about her.”